School Guardians graduate training class

 As the new academic year approaches, the joint efforts of Wakulla County Schools and the Sheriff’s Office have culminated in the graduation of a fresh cohort of School Guardians.
 These dedicated individuals have completed an intensive School Guardian Training Class, which equips them with the necessary skills and knowledge to serve as a steadfast line of defense in the face of potential threats.

-The comprehensive training program, a month-long commitment, arms School Guardians with a diverse skill set that encompasses various aspects of security, firearm handling, diversity training, legal aspects, and defensive tactics.
+The comprehensive training program, a month-long commitment consisting of 144 training hours, arms School Guardians with a diverse skill set that encompasses various aspects of security, firearm handling, nationally-recognized diversity training, legal aspects, and defensive tactics.
 Unlike traditional resource officers who possess full law enforcement authority, School Guardians are exclusively responsible for the protection of students and staff in the event of an active assailant situation.
 This specialized focus ensures that School Guardians are well-versed in responding to high-stress scenarios while safeguarding the welfare of those within the school community.

 One of the hallmark features of the School Guardian Training Class is the rigorous firearm training, spanning two weeks, with an additional two days dedicated to precision handgun handling.
 This hands-on instruction is vital in ensuring that School Guardians can effectively neutralize a threat if necessary, minimizing potential harm to innocent lives.